Win $10k holiday! T&Cs apply

 • Do I Need to tell you if I have high blood pressure?

-If you don’t let us know about your high blood pressure and you don’t meet the conditions for automatic cover, your policy could be voided, or your claim reduced if something happens to you that’s linked to your hypertension.
+• Yes, if you don’t let us know about your high blood pressure, your policy could be voided, or your claim reduced if something happens to you that’s linked to your high blood pressure.

 • What if the person i’m travelling with has hypertension?